 The test of the board will use capacitance and resistance.

 A capacitance test will test for opens and shorts by sending a charge on the net (trace or plane) and then probe each net to measure the induced capacity.

 Resistance test measures resistance as the current flows through a conductor (trace).
 That is measured in ohms.

 A good conductor has LOW resistance.
 At regular temperatures the best conductor is silver.
 The second best conductor is of course copper.
-This is why copper is used in the manufacturing of printed circuit boards.
+Due to this conductivity, the manufacturing of printed circuit boards relies heavily on copper.
 The amount of resistance depends on how long, how wide and how tall the trace is.

 For instance if you have two traces of the same material and the same height but one is twice as long as the other then the longer one will have twice as much resistance.